swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 ### Consequences of non-instantaneous accesses

-So we have to live with non-instantaneous accesses.
+So we have to accept that accesses can be non-instantaneous.
 That means programmers can write code that would naturally cause overlapping accesses to the same variable.
-What does this mean for programming in Swift?

-In Swift 3, we simply allow the overlapping accesses to happen, and we try to live with the consequences.
-In general, this translates to a lot of complexity and lost performance.
+We currently allow this to happen and make a best effort to live with the consequences.
+The costs, in general, are a lot of complexity and lost performance.

 For example, the ``Array`` type has an optimization in its ``subscript`` operator which allows callers to directly access the storage of array